pmoura/graphplan/README.md

 Applications
 ============

-Currently, this implementation of the graphplan has successfully been used for:
+Currently, this implementation of the graphplan algorithm has successfully been used for:

 * Planning Human-Computer Dialogue by P. Andrews.